-If you’re already doing all the simple health habits to increase your energy levels, you can further boost your morning energy levels by taking vitamin and mineral supplements.
+Did you know you can further support your energy levels by taking vitamin and mineral supplements?
 Coupled with proper sleep, nutrition, and exercise, the supplements below can help take your energy to the next level.

 This essential mineral supports energy levels thanks to its significant role in adenosine triphosphate (ATP) synthesis.
 ATP is responsible for storing energy in our cells.
-Iron isn’t produced naturally by our bodies, so we mainly get it from iron-rich food sources or supplements (4).
+Iron isn’t produced naturally by our bodies, so we mainly get it from iron-rich food sources or supplements.